UTNkar/documentation/content/registration-system/introduction.md

 For this purpose, the Digitalization committee has developed a website aptly named the _registration system_.
 It is intended to replace the old registration systems of the Puzzle Hunt Rally, The River Rafting event and The Natural Science Ball.
-Other committees and workgroups within the Union can also begin work to use the registration system- to do so, contact the digitalization committee.
+Other committees and workgroups within the Union can also begin work to use the registration system to do so, contact the digitalization committee.

 ## Usage
 The registration system is designed to allow site administrators (i.e each committees IT-responsible person)